The 3 Requisites of Effective and Authoritative Leadership

 Images.

-Create It means introducing something into a system that wasn't there before, and this entails a responsibility...
+Creating means introducing something into a system that wasn't there before, and this entails a

-responsibility which consists in ensuring that what is created does not conflict with the nature of the systems, therefore that it is
+responsibility... one that consists in ensuring that what is created does not clash with the nature of systems, making it

 sustainable.

-Both Hitler and Gandhi shaped (a form of creation) their two respective countries, i.e. Germany and India respectively, only the former brought destruction, while the latter gave birth to a new, great geopolitical reality.
+Both Hitler and Gandhi shaped (a form of creation) their two respective countries, i.e. Germany and India respectively: However, the former brought destruction, while the latter gave birth to a new, great geopolitical reality.

-The former rejected all responsibility when things began to go badly, blaming betrayals and incompetence on the part of his generals and advisors; the latter acknowledged it from the first moment he embarked on his mission, even when he stood at the forefront of the most tragic moments, paying the price himself.
+Hitler rejected all responsibility when events began to go crash, blaming betrayals and incompetence on the part of his generals and advisors; Gandhi owned it from the first moment he embarked on his mission, even when he stood at the forefront of the most tragic moments, paying the price himself.

 3. Pragmatism